-"NA" or "\" represent releases with too few downstream detections to estimate survival rate or to reduce estimation error.
+&quot;NA" or "\" represents releases with too few downstream detections to estimate survival rate, while "\" flags excessive estimation error.

 B.2.1.
 Annual comparison of survival rates for parr releases in Yakima Basin streams

 Table 13 summarizes annual variations in survival rates of Coho parr released from several locations in the Yakima Basin.
 There was substantial variation among years within a site, and among the sites.